 What to avoid: Don’t keep trying to sell deals just because you’ve already made a hefty time investment.
-Perhaps the trust you’ve built will help sell-in a deal if and when they become a qualified prospect down the road.
+Perhaps the trust you’ve built will help close a deal if and when they become a qualified prospect down the road.

 If you’ve done your research, you’ve listened, you’ve taught, and you’ve qualified that this is indeed a good lead, then closing your sale should be fairly easy at this point.
-Your stakeholders have built a relationship with you, have the budget to make a decision, and have incentive to solve their problem easily and positively.
+Your stakeholders have built a relationship with you, they have the budget to make a decision, and they have incentive to solve their problem easily and positively.

 What to avoid: If you still face opposition at this point, don’t give up too easily and don’t discount your work.
 Instead, ask your customer or stakeholder how else they intend to hit their business goals without your help.
 Maintain a position of serving their needs, and view everything with the same long-term lens.

 A deeper way of trading